Sajidbm/Aerial-Data-Analysis/hidden_markov_models/simpleHMM.md

 - This leads us to an iterative formula for $\alpha_t(j)$: $$\alpha_t(j) = \gamma \cdot b_t(j) \sum_{i=1}^{6} \alpha_{t-1}(i) T_{ij}$$ where $T_{ij}$ is the transition probability from state $i$ to state $j$ and $\gamma$ is the normalizing constant.

+## Future work

+- Moving from velocity to acceleration in 3D.
+- Considering Gaussian mixture models.
+- Using EM or Variational Inference for learning.